mjs513/Arduino-Uno-Q-SPI3-Bridge-App/README.md

 ## **Debugging**
 **Running out of Room**

-I find if you get "You don't have enough free space in /var/cache/apt/archives/." error, apparently because I am running out of the space allocated by Docker.
+If you get "You don't have enough free space in /var/cache/apt/archives/." error, apparently because I am running out of the space allocated by Docker.
 So I would first run a docker system prune command:
 ```
 docker system prune --force && docker compose -f ~/ArduinoApps/spibridge/.cache/app-compose.yaml build --with-dependencies
 ```